vektor-inc/biz-vektor/readme.txt

 == Changelog ==
 https://github.com/kurudrive/biz-vektor/commits/master

+* [ Bug Fix ] Fixed issue with the process of adding the defer attribute

 == 1.12.5 ==
-* Support for PHP8 or highter
+* [ Specification Change ] Support for PHP8 or highter
-* Support for WordPress 6.4
+* [ Specification Change ] Support for WordPress 6.4